Sora Video Generation Skill

 -

-references/prompting.md : prompt structure and iteration guidance.
+references/prompting.md : prompt structure, character continuity, editing, and extension guidance.

 -